Club Q shooting suspect formally charged with 305 counts, including first-degree murder, hate crimes

 COLORADO SPRINGS — The 22-year-old accused of killing five people and wounding 17 others in a shooting last month at an LGBTQ nightclub in Colorado Springs was formally charged Tuesday with 305 counts, including first-degree murder, attempted first-degree murder, assault and hate crimes.

-Anderson Aldrich, wearing a lime green jail jumpsuit, appeared in person in El Paso County District Court where the charges in the Nov.
-19 attack on Club Q were unveiled by prosecutors.
+Anderson Aldrich, wearing a lime-green jail jumpsuit and sitting next to a court-appointed public defender, appeared in person in El Paso County District Court where the charges in the Nov.
+19 attack on Club Q were unveiled by prosecutors and presented to El Paso County District Judge Michael McHenry.

-Aldrich, resting their hands in their lap, sat next to a court-appointed public defender as the case was discussed with with prosecutors and El Paso County District Judge Michael McHenry.
-Aldrich’s hands were cuffed and secured to a metal chain wrapped around the defendant’s waist.
-Aldrich remained silent during the 30-minute hearing aside from an occasional whisper to the public defender.
+Aldrich’s hands were cuffed and secured to a metal chain wrapped around their waist.
+The alleged shooter remained silent during the 30-minute hearing, aside from an occasional whisper to the public defender.

 MORE CLUB Q SHOOTING NEWS